DevExpress/devextreme-documentation/concepts/05 UI Components/Diagram/30 Diagram Tools.md

       </dx-diagram>

       <!-- tab: app.component.ts -->
+      import { confirm } from 'devextreme/ui/dialog';
       // ...
       onCustomCommand(e) {
             if(e.name === "clear") {
-                  let result = dialog.confirm("Are you sure you want to clear the diagram?
+                  let result = confirm("Are you sure you want to clear the diagram?
 This action cannot be undone.", "Warning");
                   result.then(
                   function(dialogResult) {
                         if(dialogResult) {